The liquid portion of acrylic systems.

 Used to mix and apply acrylic.

-What is a sculpting brush?
+What is an acrylic nail brush?

 Product vapors must be handled with this.